State- and Territory-Based Accessibility Requirements

 You can find Accessibility codes and regulations on the NJ Department of Community Affairs website, in the Codes and Regulations section.

-Most accessibility requirements enforceable in New Jersey are found in Chapter 11 of the 2018 International Building Code (IBC) and the NJ Barrier Free Subcode.
+Most accessibility requirements enforceable in New Jersey are in Chapter 11 of the 2018 International Building Code (IBC) and the NJ Barrier Free Subcode.

 New York City